If you’re a blogger struggling to get traffic to your blog, you need this guide. It’s the step-by-step breakdown I wish I had when I just started out.

 You should be pinning every single day just like you want to get traffic every single day.
 That’s why I use the above tools to help me automate when I cannot pin every day.

 You also want to be pinning multiple times throughout the day, not just at one particular time.
-Again, Boardbooster and Tailwind are quite handy for helping with this.
-Around 30 pins per day is optimal based on the courses I have taken and what they recommend, though with two automated tools, I pin way more than that.
+Tailwind is quite handy for helping with this.
+Around 30 pins per day

 Especially if you’re not using Boardbooster to loop your pins, you want to remember to repin your own stuff to your relevant boards often.